Shwetakhandal/Movierecommendersystem/README.md

 Building the Recommender System:

+A Basic Recommendation System Based on weigthed rating

 Collaborative Filtering: Using user-item interaction data to recommend movies based on similar user preferences.

 Content-Based Filtering: Recommending movies similar to those a user has liked based on movie metadata such as genres, cast, and plot summaries.